 Most tourists come to Yogyakarta as an accommodation base to visit Borobudur and Prambanan.
 Borobudur, a UNESCO World Heritage Site is the world’s largest Buddhist temple, as well as one of the greatest Buddhist monuments in the world (UNESCO,2008).
 Prambanan, a UNESCO World Heritage Site, is the largest Hindu temple site in Indonesia, and one of the biggest in Southeast Asia.

-STMIK Amikom Yogyakarta is located in the center of Yogyakarta city and in the distance of four kilometers from “Adisucipto” international airport, which lies in the eastern part of Yogyakarta, Indonesia.
-STMIK AMIKOM students are not only from many different places in Indonesia but from abroad as well.
+AMIKOM UNIVERSITY is located in the center of Yogyakarta city and in the distance of four kilometers from “Adisucipto” international airport, which lies in the eastern part of Yogyakarta, Indonesia.
+AMIKOM UNIVERSITY students are not only from many different places in Indonesia but from abroad as well.

-STMIK AMIKOM Yogyakarta one of private IT college in Yogyakarta-Indonesia.
+AMIKOM UNIVERSITY one of private IT college in Yogyakarta-Indonesia.
 This college was established since December 29, 1992.
-The College of Information Management and Computer Science AMIKOM Yogyakarta (hereinafter referred to as STMIK AMIKOM Yogyakarta) is a private university based in Yogyakarta under the auspices of the Foundation AMIKOM Yogyakarta.
-STMIK AMIKOM Yogyakarta grown from a college diploma program “AMIKOM Yogyakarta” became the undergraduate and post graduated.
+AMIKOM UNIVERSITY based in Yogyakarta under the auspices of the Foundation AMIKOM Yogyakarta.
+AMIKOM UNIVERSITY grown from a college diploma program “AMIKOM Yogyakarta” became the undergraduate and post graduated.
 In the first year, number of students who received about 32 persons at the Department of Information Management.
 A year later AMIKOM get listed status by the Minister of Education and Culture Republic of Indonesia No. 084/D/O/1994 dated October 11, 1994.
 Currently all courses are already accredited.

-STMIK Amikom Yogyakarta has become Colleges Pilot World Model Private Entrepreneur by UNESCO (Unesco, A New Dynamic: Private Higher Education, 2009) and also the Top 100 universities in Southeast Asia Webometrics (Webometrics, 2014).
-The College also has won 20 international awards and more than 50 national awards and produce 24% of its graduates as entrepreneurs (Business Placement Center, 2014).
+AMIKOM UNIVERSITY (STMIK Amikom Yogyakarta) has University or Colleges Pilot World Model Private Entrepreneur by UNESCO (Unesco, A New Dynamic: Private Higher Education, 2009) and also the Top 100 universities in Southeast Asia Webometrics (Webometrics, 2014).
+The University also has won 35 international awards and more than 100 national awards and produce 21 % of its graduates as entrepreneurs (Business Placement Center, 2016).
 College has been accredited isntitusi B and has received ISO 2009 certification.